Code-Institute-Submissions/project-3/README.md

 Some accent colors where chosen for CTA buttons.

-# Error messages are in red.
+Error messages are in red.
 Some are highlighted with yellow background to make them stand out.
-# Success messages are green.
-TO IMPLEMENT
+Success messages are green.

 LOGO
 The logo is only present in screens of landscape tablets and above.